glinesbdev/versus/src/GLOSSARY.md

 A style for how variables are written.
 Ex: MyVariable

+## encapsulate

+Bundle up different instructions into a single instruction.

 ## immutable

 A variable that is not able to be changed.